ECRI Weekly Leading Index Update

 By Jill Mislinski

-This morning's release of the publicly available data from ECRI puts its Weekly Leading Index (WLI) at 147.8, up fractionally from the previous week.
-Year over year, the four-week moving average of the indicator is now at 2.50%, down from 2.64% last week.
-The WLI Growth indicator is now at 0.6, also down from the previous week.
+This morning's release of the publicly available data from ECRI puts its Weekly Leading Index (WLI) at 147.4, down 0.5 from the previous week.
+Year-over-year the four-week moving average of the indicator is now at 2.38%, down from 2.51% last week.
+The WLI Growth indicator is now at 0.3, also down from the previous week.

 "Outsized Gains for Least Educated Limits Wage Growth"